Math Arrow: Unique characteristics

-The tool is supported by an iPad app that is aimed at 3 to 13 year-olds.
+The tool is supported by an iPad app that is aimed at 3 to 13-year-olds.
 There are three difficulty levels to span those ages.

 Inventor

 The Math Arrow was invented by economist and author Todd Buchholz, a former White House economic adviser and winner of the Allyn Young Teaching Prize at Harvard University.
-Buchholz developed and patented the Math Arrow in conjunction with his daughters Victoria, Katherine and Alexia.
+Buchholz developed and patented the Math Arrow in conjunction with his daughters Victoria, Katherine, and Alexia.
 The Math Arrow is used in games developed by the educational software company, Sproglit, LLC, of which Buchholz is a founder and serves as chief executive officer.

 In an article for the Huffington Post, Buchholz wrote: "Sometimes we need to fundamentally re-examine even the basic tools of the classroom.
 Take the number line, which hangs on the walls of kindergartens across the world.
 Why is it horizontal?
 Are we sure that this linear image is the most effective way to demonstrate relations among numbers?
 What if it had a different shape, for example, a zig-zag?
 Innovations in design can help develop math sense in our children and teach them in a way that engages and plays to their love of images."

 Reception

-In 2013, a number of schools in San Diego and Utah began using Sproglit’s first game, Kyle Counts as an iPad App in beta form.
+In 2013, several schools in San Diego and Utah began using Sproglit’s first game, Kyle Counts, as an iPad App in beta form.

 The Math Arrow has been called "ingenious" by Martin Cooper, inventor of the cellular phone.
 It has also been praised by Caltech physicist Len Mlodinow, who co-wrote with Stephen Hawking, A Briefer History of Time and The Grand Design.

 Commenting on the invention, The Guardian's Alex Bellos wrote: "The point behind Todd's reinvented number line is a valid and interesting one: that visual memory needs to be exploited far more than it currently is when we learn numbers. [...]
 Professional mathematicians will often tell you that the only way they can fully understand certain abstract concepts is by creating a visual image.
 So why not encourage children to do the same with numbers?"

-Education Today highlighted the fact that Math Arrow is not the only product of its kind on the market, but said "unlike other maths apps, it does not rely on drilling facts in a way that soon bores young children".
+Education Today highlighted the fact that Math Arrow is not the only product of its kind on the market but said, "Unlike other maths apps, it does not rely on drilling facts in a way that soon bores young children."